-Here are our 5 Faves from our WATER Photo Contest on Facebook!
+Here are our 5 Faves from our PLAYFUL Photo Contest on Facebook!

 They each won a 3 month membership to Chic Critique Forum